jwds1978/jwds1978.github.io/_posts/2017-04-21-some-thoughts-about-abuse-anger-and-victimization.md

-  they bother to advise me of what they knew.&nbsp; When I finally realized WTF was going on, and approached the CMHA staff myself, they finally admitted to me that they'd witnessed predatory behaviour by Usher.&nbsp; And, tell me again, why the fuck did they do nothing about it?&nbsp; Everything is &quot;not my problem&quot; nowadays; let somebody else deal with it.&nbsp; Sadly, I've experienced such ignorance, all to fucking often, throughout my life.&nbsp; One of the primary problems of the world today&hellip;&nbsp; Turn a blind-eye and claim ignorance &#8212; even when you could've done something to prevent it and/or stop it from happening again.
+  they bother to advise me of what they knew.&nbsp; When I finally realized WTF was going on, and approached the CMHA staff myself, they finally admitted to me that they'd witnessed predatory behaviour by Usher.&nbsp; And, tell me again, why the fuck did they do nothing about it?&nbsp; Everything is &quot;not my problem&quot; nowadays; let somebody else deal with it.&nbsp; Sadly, I've experienced such ignorance, all to fucking often, throughout my life.&nbsp; One of the primary problems of the world today&hellip;&nbsp; Turn a blind-eye and claim ignorance &#8212; even, when you could've done something to prevent it and/or stop it from happening again.
 </p>
 <img